-This week I hosted a workshop called “The Amazing Mullet” at Historic Spanish Point in Osprey, Florida.
-The folks at HSP are all about preserving and celebrating Florida’s past, and this was part of a new series called the Frances Newton Culinary Institute.
-Its mission is to highlight dishes using seasonal fish and produce, and I’m partnering with them to continue the culinary mission of Frances herself, offering one class each month thru May, 2020 (check out their site to register).
+I recently hosted a workshop called “The Amazing Mullet” at Historic Spanish Point in Osprey, Florida.
+The organization is all about preserving and celebrating Florida’s past, and this was part of a learning series called the Frances Newton Culinary Institute, highlighting dishes using seasonal fish and produce.

 We discussed Mullet’s impact on Florida’s Gulf coast dating back to the 1700s, and I prepared this Smoked Mullet Spread – a tasty dish, especially when the fish has been caught locally and smoked by friends at the Sandbar Restaurant on Anna Maria Island.
 Ed Chiles heads the Chiles family of restaurants, and he’s passionate about Mullet due to its culinary versatility, its health offerings, its local ties, and its sustainability as a species, so it was a perfect partnership.
 And it’s not every day you get to see a Mullet up close (unless you’re a fisherman), but that’s just what folks got to do in the workshop, with these two fat Mullet on ice, shared by friends at Walt’s Fish & Seafood Market/Restaurant in Sarasota.

 Gotta love a Mullet. . .the fish, not the hairdo!